grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Guides/02 bundling.md

 ---
 title: 'Build a k6 binary with extensions'
-excerpt: 'Performance testing without limits.
-This tutorial shows how to build a k6 binary that includes one or many extensions using xk6.'
+excerpt: 'Guide to build a k6 binary that includes one or many extensions using xk6.'
 ---

 You might have found a neat k6 extension on the [Extensions page](/extensions/explore/) or on